AquilDataInsights/AquilDataInsightsInQuantumTechnology/README.md

-Hi 👋 My name is Aquil Ahmad
+Hi 👋 My name is Dr. Aquil Ahmad
 ============================

 As a passionate physicist specializing in condensed matter physics, I leverage my expertise in quantum technology, spintronics, and thermoelectricity to develop innovative materials and devices.
 I have a proven track record in both experimental and computational studies, particularly focusing on functional materials for quantum computaion, energy conversion and spintronics.
 I have successfully led research projects and collaborated with diverse teams to achieve significant scientific advancements.